-- Arriving punctually to school. - Attending their lessons and any agreed activities when at school.
+- Arriving punctually to school. - Attending their lessons and any agreed activities when at school. - Following any support provided by the school to improve attendance.

 Parents are responsible for:

 - Providing accurate and up-to-date contact details. - Providing the school with more than one emergency contact number. - Updating the school if their details change. - The attendance of their children at school. - Promoting good attendance with their children.